JSakuraa/learn-hono/README.md

-Awesome!
-Here's a strong `README.md` draft for your **Learn Hono** project, complete with sections you can expand on if you decide to write a companion blog post.

----

 # Learn Hono 🦊

 This project was created as a learning exercise to build a fully documented, type-safe API using [Hono](https://hono.dev/), a lightweight and blazing-fast web framework for the edge.
 It features clean architecture, modern developer experience, and strong typing throughout.